 A consumer with bulk load can avail the benefits of cheap and green solar power by either purchasing through the rooftop solar installation in its premises or buying from an offsite solar farm under open access.
 While open access does away with limitations of rooftop solar such as scalability and high capital expenditure, it is often exposed to unpredictable grid risks.

 Open Access will ease the power shortage since a number of power producers like Solar energy companies can now transmit power from their solar parks to different load centers.
-Once the consumers are given the choice to purchase power from the open market, it will automatically lead to competitive pricing of electricity making electricity cost go down.
+Once the consumers are given the choice to purchase power from the open market, it will automatically lead to the competitive pricing of electricity making electricity cost go down.

 Open Access rights in India are governed by the Electricity Act 2003 which has laid down regulations for competition in the power market.
 Based on the location of the purchasing and selling entities, Open Access can be classified as follows:-